-Pick-up: Students will be dismissed from the library using the same traffic flow pattern, pull up beside the school at a numbered cone.
+Pick-up: Students will be dismissed from the Family Center.
+Follow along the perimeter of the back parking lot and pull up beside the Family Center at a numbered cone.
 Parents will have a card with their student's name in the car window.
 Teachers will call students to be waiting at the designated cone.